catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 In FP Experiments/Behavior/DPR/334.394,
 - some of the sessions (ex.
 6/17/20) have both left and right rewards (MSN: FOOD_FR1 HT TTL (Both))

+In FP Experiments/Behavior/PR/141.308,
+- medpc file is filled with whitespace characters like \t